Create an account sign-up-diamond

 Directions to Trailhead

-Wasson Peak via King Canyon Trail is a 10.8 km heavily trafficked moderate trail in Saguaro National Park West near Tucson.
+Wasson Peak via King Canyon Trail is a 6.7mi heavily trafficked moderate trail in Saguaro National Park West near Tucson.
 Starting out on King Canyon Trail, you’ll hike through a collection of prickly pear, ocotillo, and saguaros up Wasson Peak for a fantastic view of the surrounding park.
 You can make a quick side trip on King Canyon Trail to see a tall stone structure and petroglyphs.
 This is a very rewarding hike that’s generally suitable for active kids and strong beginners.
+This hike can get very hot up to the peak, which can be windy and cool.
+We suggest wearing layers and sun protection to adapt to the changing temperatures.

 Route Description for Wasson Peak via King Canyon Trail